Best Acoustic Guitar Strings for All Gauges & Playing Styles

 How To Match Your Strings to Your Playing Style

 So the first question is: What do you play?
-If you’re a strummer, you may find that heavier strings work to your favor.
-You’ll get more volume and a warmer tone, which is great for accompanying vocals.
+If you're a strummer, you may find that heavier strings work in your favor.
+You'll get more volume and a warmer tone, which is great for accompanying vocals.
 If your style of playing involves melodic lead lines, you may find that medium gauge strings are the best combination of playability and volume.
 Finally, finger stylists generally prefer lighter gauge strings.
 The techniques used in the genre require more complex fretting, which can make higher gauges unmanageable.
-For a beginner, the softer feel of light gauge strings make the the best strings for acoustic guitar.
+For a beginner, the softer feel of light gauge strings makes them the best strings for acoustic guitar.

 While your choice of string is going to vary based on how you play, your taste (which will change over time), and your guitar, here's a quick reference table if you're still not sure which type of string is going to work best for you.